Whether you’re already studying or you’re keen to start, you’ve probably asked yourself how long it takes to complete ACCA.

 Self-studying ACCA has never been easier.
 Regardless of how quickly or slowly you plan to achieve your qualification, our cost-effective subscriptions put you in control.
 Choose to pay when it suits you and access all levels anytime, anywhere.
 We let you spread your wings.

-The ACCA’s guided hours in this article were sourced from the ACCA website course pages in September 2020.
-The Eagle academic support team’s guided hours are based on ACCA averages, times from our own students between November 2019 – September 2020, and data models from our AAT students’ averages.
+The ACCA’s guided times in this article were sourced from the ACCA website course pages in September 2020.
+The Eagle academic support team’s guided times are based on ACCA averages, times from our own students between November 2019 – September 2020, and data models from our AAT students’ averages.

 You can find out more about which cookies we are using or switch them off in settings.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.